 One of the biggest responsibilities that managers have is hiring.
 Because if they don’t do it well, then the other functions of their job (planning, organizing, leading, and controlling) will not go well.
 Indeed, it is important for them to tap into different sourcing channels, including online recruitment platforms like MVP Match.
 Organizations also need to give managers the skills they need not only to interview but understand the recruiting process.
 That translates into better hires who can help the company achieve its goals.

 Hiring manager’s impact and the role is also to make sure they find new hires that are truly excited about the culture you have in place.
 It’s a hiring manager’s job to walk a new hire through a few examples that spell out the current culture and pay close attention to how much they do or do not live into the examples.
 Watch to see if they ask further questions, challenge POV’s or completely take a passive approach; their reactions will tell you a lot!

 Beyond Brand “inside look”

 Now, this is going to throw a lot of you off but please bare with me!
-In order to make sure that you hire someone that is truly going to be successful you as a hiring manager and the brand as whole has to make sure you are living into full transparency about the good, bad and ugly of your leadership, workflows, culture and organization as a whole.
+In order to make sure that you hire someone that is truly going to be successful as a hiring manager and the brand as a whole, you have to make sure you are being fully transparent about the good, bad and ugly of your leadership, workflows, culture and organization as a whole.
 This is key for many reasons but the largest one is that your new hire not only knows what they are getting into but they can navigate the realities in a way that maintains their engagement and overall productivity; you never want a new hire caught by surprise which can lead to significant drops in productivity.
 Below is a look at a few questions you as the hiring manager and the brand as a macro should be answering to give your new hiring a deeper more transparent look!

 – What’s one sacrifice you made as you developed this company that you believe if employees knew it would explain a lot of your core weakness as a leader?